Advisories / First Appearance in Pinellas

 The first appearance advisory hearing should occur within 24 hours of the arrest or as soon as possible.
 For this reason, the first appearance court is in session 365 days a year, even on weekends and holidays.

-Although the judge, along with the prosecutor and criminal defense attorney, appears in the courtroom at the Criminal Justice Center at 14250 49th Street North in Clearwater, FL, the defendant typically appears remotely via video conference from the Pinellas County Jail.
+Although the judge, along with the prosecutor and criminal defense attorney, appears in the courtroom at the Criminal Justice Center at 14250 49th Street North in Clearwater, FL, the accused person typically appears remotely via video conference from the Pinellas County Jail.

 First appearances in Pinellas County typically begin at 8:30 a.m. in Courtroom 14.
-At the advisory or first appearance hearing, the judge deals with three issues.
+At the advisory or first appearance hearing, the judge deals with the following three issues:

 • First, the judge reviews a defendant’s charges listed in the criminal report affidavit to determine whether probable cause exists for the arrest.